A common refrain from the head-shaving proponents among us sounds something like this:

 “But my hair is not my own, it HAS to be shaved off!”

 While there may be validity to part of this statement the conclusion is rash and ill-conceived.

 Take a look around you.

-My hair was behaving in stereotypical Medusian fashion, attempting to slither its’ way into my eyes and ears, keeping me up all night, and generally making my life a living hell.
-A regimen of clay and essential oils has prevented Medusa from doing her worst, but I’m under no delusions.
+My hair was behaving in stereotypical Medusian fashion, attempting to slither its’ way into my eyes and ears, keeping me up night after tortuous night, and generally making my life a living hell.
+A regimen of French green clay and essential oils has prevented Medusa from doing her worst, but I’m under no delusions.
 She will return in full, unbridled regalia if I let my guard down.

 I’m going to keep my hair.